 Hear the podcast version of the story above, or get it on iTunes!

-Near the famous “Inez” statue is the Hulburt family plot, built for the founder of the Hulburt and Edsall drug supply shop that was a landmark of the loop in 1860s Chicago.
-Among the small markers in the plot is one for Barton Edsall, the partner in the firm, whose date of death, Oct 6, 1871, will spark a bit of wonder for those who know their Chicago history.
+Near the famous “Inez” statue is the Hurlbut family plot, built for the founder of the Hulburt and Edsall drug supply shop, which was a landmark of the loop in 1860s Chicago.
+Among the small markers in the plot is one for Barton Edsall, the partner in the firm, whose date of death, Oct 6, 1871, will spark a bit of recognition for those who know their Chicago history.
 That was a busy week around here.

 Early in the morning of Oct 6, Barton was found dying of a gunshot wound in the entryway of his house at Clark and Washington (now Clark and Delware, across from Bughouse Square).
-The front door was standing open, and a pistol was at Barton’s side.
-He’d been complaining of a toothache, but why he’d gotten out of bed at all was unknown.
+The front door was standing open, and a pistol was lying at Barton’s side.
+Why he’d gotten out of bed at all was unknown.
 By the time a doctor arrived, it was too late.

 But hours after Barton Edsall was buried, on the evening of October 8, 1871, the Great Chicago Fire broke out, destroying a large swath of the city, including Barton’s home.
 Any chance at further investigation was destroyed, and Edsall’s story vanished from the news at once, though in weeks that followed a few out-of-town papers published a story that his wife, distraught with grief, was moved to an asylum just as the fire broke out, and the asylum burned in the fire, killing her.
 I couldn’t confirm that story, but couldn’t find anything to disprove it, either.

 I’ll be covering the story in far more depth in the book – I ran across it quite by chance while tracking another fire mystery in copies of the Chicago Times from that week in the University of Chicago Special Collections.
 More on that mystery soon – it’s another real doozy!